 Can these be made with Instant Mashed Potatoes?
 Sure!
 Just make the instant potatoes per the instructions and use in the recipe.
 As you have probably added butter and salt to the Instant potato mixture, reduce or omit the butter and salt added later accordingly.

-Re-heating: Simply pop the mashed potato muffins onto a baking sheet, place a sheet of aluminum foil loosely over-top and place into a 350F oven until they are warm (15-25 minutes).
-Alternately, you can re-heat quickly and easily in the microwave.
+Re-heating: Simply pop the mashed potato muffins onto a baking sheet, place a sheet of aluminum foil loosely over top and place into a 350F oven until they are warm (15-25 minutes).
+Alternatively, you can reheat easily in the microwave.

 Storing: Store in the refrigerator for about 3 days.

-Freezing: After baking and once cooled, place into an airtight container and freeze up to 2 months.
-You can reheat from frozen (no need to thaw), as detailed above, but allowing more time for them to reheat (probably 25-30 minutes).
+Freezing: After baking and once they are cooled, place into an airtight container and freeze for up to 2 months.
+You can reheat them from frozen (no need to thaw), as detailed above, but allow for more time for them to reheat (probably 25-30 minutes).

 Get the Recipe: Muffin Tin Mashed Potatoes